 |Tap water||Safe to drink|

 Canada is divided into 10 provinces and 3 territories, and is so large that it has six time zones.
-Canada is larger than the United States, but with a difference of 1.5% in size only barely.
+Canada is slightly larger than the United States by around 1.5% in size.
 Canada does have more lakes than all the other countries in the world combined.
-About 30% of Canadian soil consists of woodlands and two thirds of the country is entirely uninhabited.
+About 30% of Canadian soil consists of woodlands, and two thirds of the country is entirely uninhabited.
 This is mainly because over three quarters of Canadians live less than 200 miles from the border with the US.

 Colonisation and Independence

-About 1000 years after Christ, Norwegian Vikings discovered Canada and her native population.
+Around the year AD 1000, Norwegian Vikings discovered Canada and the native population.
 In 1492, Columbus made his first visit to America.
 In 1600 the French set up a trade post in Canada, starting the colonisation of Canada.
-This led to the creation of the francophone Quebec.
+This led to what is now the French-speaking area of Quebec.
 After several wars, Canada ended up in the hands of the British in 1763.
 The United States made two attempts to invade the country and subjugate it, but were forced back without success.
 Canada only gained its full independence from the British in 1982, although it already enjoyed a longer period of almost complete autonomy before that.

-Canada is a rich country and is on the 10th place in the ranking of countries based on gross national product, which was 1.53 trillion in 2019.
+Canada is a rich country and is on the 10th place in the ranking of countries based on Gross Domestic Product (GDP), which was 1.53 trillion in 2019.
 Comparably, the UK is 6th with a GDP of 2.83 trillion.
 Three quarters of the Canadian workforce works in the service industry.
 Forestry, mining and fishing are also important for the Canadian economy.
 Canada has a relatively small industry and mainly trades with the United States to get its physical products.

 Language and Culture

 Both English and French are commonly spoken in Canada.
-By far the majority of Canadians primarily speak English.
+By far, the majority of Canadians primarily speak English.
 Certain places, like Quebec, have more French-speaking people.
-The Inuit also speak Inuktitut, their native tongue.
+The Inuit also speak different languages, with Inuktitut being the most widely spoken

 Canadian culture mainly originates from British, French, American and Inuit cultures.
 Lacrosse is the national summer sport and ice hockey the preferred winter sport.
 Curling and Canadian Football are also popular sports among the Canadian population.
 Canada has hosted the Olympic Games three times; the winter games of 1988 and 2010, and the summer games in 1976.
 Canadaʼs national symbols are the maple leaf (which can be found in the flag), the beaver, the Canadian goose and the ice diver.
 The totem pole is also frequently seen in imagery.
 And last but not least: the Hawaiian pizza is a Canadian invention (whether a good or a bad one is a discussion for another time).